SevlaMare/POC_kubernetes/readme.md

 ```

 # 7 Usage
-- upload a image file, you will get a id to check the job progress
+- Upload a image file, you will get a id to check the job progress
-- check the job status
+- Using the previous response job_id, check the job status
-- retrieve the thumbnail using the filename prefixed with "thumb_"
+- Retrieve the thumbnail using the original filename prefixed with "thumb_"

+Considerations:
+- Images with the same name will be treated as a new version and will replace the previous version.
+- The resizing is designed to handle square images, though it allows any shape.
+- If no workers are available, jobs will be queued in FIFO order until a worker becomes available.
+- A single worker currently handles jobs synchronously.
+- The queue is not persistent; shutting down the Redis pod will result in the loss of the queue.

 # 8 Author
 👤 **Thiago Miranda**